Title: Grade-A Man Meat

 He knew the 'hit-and-run,' thing was wrong, but it wasn't his fault!
 The women were the ones who approached him; it would have been rude not to entertain them.
 He was a gentleman after all, he smirked.

 It wasn't his fault either that he had the utmost confidence in his looks—in himself.
-He admits to having a humungous ego—women, after all, always threw themselves at him.
+He admits to having a humungous ego.
+After all, women always threw themselves at him.

 You really can't blame him.